 Residents are responsible for keeping their rooms clean and free from clutter.
 It is the shared responsibility of all the residents of a floor or apartment to keep their common areas clean.
 A staff of Maintainers work within the residence areas.
 The Maintainers are responsible for cleaning certain portions of each residence area on a regular basis.
-In Hoosac Hall, they clean the main floor, bathrooms, hallways and stairwells.
-Residents in Hoosac Hall are expected to keep their own lounges clean.
+In Berkshire Towers and Hoosac Hall, they clean the main floor, bathrooms, hallways and stairwells.
+Residents in Berkshire Towers and Hoosac Hall are expected to keep their own lounges clean, personal items are not allowed to be stored or left in lounges.
 In the Townhouses, residents are responsible for keeping their apartments and exterior stairwells clean, while the Maintainer staff clean the laundry rooms and attend to the grounds.